 The Thai Tea was very good.
 The fact that it was milky on top and dark at the bottom was also a good sign that this drink is legit.

 Bistro 38 has a good Green Tea Ice Cream for dessert (and I enjoyed it more because the food itself was not too sweet).
 Also this is one of the restaurants where I do not spend all my money on a meal (I can say, though, that the meals are pretty filling).

-Pad prik king is usually a “yardstick” dish for me, and I thought it was done the right way.
+One dish that comes immediately to mind that I would recommend is the pad prik king.
+This dish is usually a “yardstick” dish for me, and I thought it was done the right way.
 The Panang curry was equally impressive in the way they prepared it.
-I would order the ginger tofu again despite the sauce being sweet.
-The pad see ew and the pad thai seemed lacking in Thai flavors, though.

 Hours: Closed Mon.